Woodworker's Club of Houston

 Do you sponsor raffles or sell things?

 Our biggest fund raising raffle is at our annual barbeque.
 We sell tickets to win a multitude of tools and assundry items donated by local area woodworking supporters and some things bought by the club itself.
-Tickets are sold at some meetings for a raffle to be held during the meeting.
+Tickets are sold at some meetings for a raffle to be held after the meeting.

 The club also sells shirts and caps with the club logo on it.
 Members are not asked to canvass neighborhoods or sponsor car washes to raise money.